kartik-v/yii2-popover-x/README.md

 is an extended popover JQuery plugin which combines both the popover and bootstrap modal features and includes various new styling enhancements.
 This widget can be setup just like the builtin `yii\bootstrap\Modal`, with some additional enhancements.

+## Features

+The plugin offers these enhanced features:

+- The extended popover can be rendered just like a bootstrap modal dialog with the bootstrap popover styling.
+Since the plugin extends the bootstrap modal, all features of the [bootstrap modal](http://getbootstrap.com/javascript/#modals) and its methods are also available.
+- Adds a popover footer along with header.
+Configuration of the HTML content for the popover is much easier, just like a bootstrap modal.
+- Specially styles and spaces out bootstrap buttons added in popover footer.
+- Add a close icon/button to a popover window.
+- Configure various prebuilt styles/templates.
+In addition to a default (grey), the bootstrap 3 contextual color styles of `primary`, `info`, `success`, `danger`, and `warning` can be used.
+- Control popover placements `top`, `bottom`, `left`, or `right` of the target element.
+- Specially style the popover arrow to be consistent for each contextual color and popover placement.

 > NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the [composer.json](https://github.com/kartik-v/yii2-popover-x/blob/master/composer.json) for this extension's requirements and dependencies.